nestauk/discovery_generative_ai/README.md

 5. Click on **Deploy!**.

 **Note:** Streamlit Cloud has a pretty obnoxious requirement; it's only looking for the latest patch release of a Python version.
-This might lead to errors as the project works with `python==3.9.18` and Streamlit Cloud will try to install `python==3.9.19` once that's available.
+This might lead to errors as the project works with `python==3.9.17` and Streamlit Cloud might try to install `python==3.9.18` or `python==3.9.19` once that's available.
 To fix that, you would need to update the python version of the project, there's no way around it.

 ### Deploying the WhatsApp bot with Heroku